 The E-Bike Revolution: What is an E-Bike?

-Well, it was a great decision!
-My regular cycling routes generally dodge hills where possible, and in Greece I faced HILLS.
+It was a great decision!
+My regular cycling routes generally dodge the hills where possible, and in Greece I faced HILLS.
+Having the option for extra help from the e-bike truly added to the enjoyment of the trip.
 So as a convert to the electric bike, I've summarised some information and advice explaining what they are, and how they could help you on your next cycling holiday.

 Heading to (another) vineyard on my e-bike!